The Law Still Stands

 Introduction

-But the implications go further.
+But the implications go further than most people realize.
 This distinction opens a window into one of the deepest threads in all of Scripture: the story of two women — Israel and Judah — one divorced for adultery, the other called a whore.
 How does the Father’s covenant plan, carried out through the Bridegroom, resolve both problems?
 And what does this tell us about the ongoing role of Yahuah’s instructions — both the covenant vows at Sinai and the purity laws in Leviticus?

 Part I — The Language Beneath the English